HXlilith369/Bi-CMAC/README.md

 # Bi-CMAC
 This repository contains the code for Bi-directional Cross-Modal Sentiment Analysis (BCMSA), which integrates gated fusion and supervised contrastive learning to enhance multimodal sentiment recognition.

+Note: The code in this project was accelerated with the assistance of AI and subsequently verified by the authors, who also take responsibility for any potential errors.
+Some comments were modified with AI support as part of discussions between the authors and the AI.

 We release two code versions: an original ipynb notebook that preserves traces of early experiments (including some repetition and verbosity) for learning purposes, and a project version that has been cleaned up and refactored for reproducibility and extension.The project version repository will be made publicly available soon.

 1.Resource Utilization Statement